7.4 mile loop through mixed woods in remote San Mateo County canyons.

 Distance, category, and difficulty:

-hike begins at about 400 feet, descends to about 350 feet, climbs gradually
+This 7.4 mile loop hike is moderate, beginning at about 400 feet, descending to about 350 feet, climbing gradually

-to about 500 feet, then descends back to the trailhead -- total elevation
+to just over 800 feet, then descending back to the trailhead -- total elevation

 Dirt trails and fire roads.